bizcon/UsefulExtensionCollection/README.md

 We think comments is useless metadata robbing developers time, which can better be used to write clean code, not need any metadata to be understandable.

 # Maintenance
-As we use this package in multiple projects, our goal is to keep code and references up to to very regularly.
+As we use this package in multiple projects, our goal is to keep code and references up to date very regularly.

 # Package
 https://www.nuget.org/packages/BizconsUsefulExtensionCollection/